28 July 2021, text: Sarah Büchel, photo: iStock

-Tons of fireworks are shot into the sky every year in Switzerland.
-An average of 250 people are injured in the process.
-And on top of that there is five million Swiss francs worth of property damage to spoil the festive mood.
+Huge quantities of fireworks are shot into the sky every year in Switzerland.
+Every year, 250 people on average are injured – not including children and adolescents.
+This is compounded by five million Swiss francs' worth of property damage to spoil the festive mood.

-To avoid hazardous situations from the outset, it is advisable to take the following precautions:
+To avoid having to deal with a claim from the outset, we advise taking the following precautions:

 If, in spite of all your precautions, something does catch fire or there is damage, the following normally applies: The person who lights the firework is liable for the damage.

-If you don't follow the precautions listed here, you run the risk that the insurance company will classify the incident as gross negligence and cut your benefits.
-If you cause damage deliberately, it will completely refuse to pay.
-This is the case, for example, when someone shoots a firework deliberately at a building or a person.
+If you don't follow the precautions listed here, you run the risk that the insurance company will classify the incident as gross negligence and will reduce your benefits.
+If you deliberately cause damage, the insurance will refuse to pay anything at all.
+This is the case, for example, when someone aims a firework deliberately at a building or a person.